dataprivacymemo/dataprivacymemo.github.io/content/about.md

 +++
-date = '2025-03-09T14:39:40+01:00'
+date = '2025-04-25T12:00:00-04:00'
 draft = false
-title = 'About Me'
+title = 'About Data Privacy Memo'
 +++

-Hi, I'm David Friedman, an attorney working in data privacy law.
-With a long background in consumer protection/financial services, I'm currently deepening my expertise in the world of privacy.

-As part of this, I'm preparing for the Certified Information Privacy Professional (Europe) certification to deepen my understanding of the GDPR and European data protection frameworks.
-This blog is where I share insights, learnings, and reflections from this process.

-I split my time between New York and Valencia, Spain, which gives me a unique cross-cultural perspective on privacy issues.
-My goal is to make complex privacy concepts approachable and to explore the practical implications for both businesses and consumers.
+## Tracking the Evolution of Digital Privacy Law in the United States

+Welcome to Data Privacy Memo, your comprehensive resource for tracking the rapidly evolving landscape of digital privacy law across the United States.
+As privacy regulations continue to transform, we provide in-depth analysis, case law digests, and critical insights into the complex world of data protection.

+### Our Mission

+Data Privacy Memo is dedicated to:
+- Providing weekly updates on significant digital privacy law cases
+- Tracking legislative developments at state and federal levels
+- Offering scholarly analysis of emerging legal principles
+- Bridging academic research with practical legal insights

+### Expertise and Focus

+With a deep commitment to understanding the intricate world of digital privacy, we specialize in:
+- California Consumer Privacy Act (CCPA)
+- Virginia Consumer Data Protection Act (VCDPA)
+- Colorado Privacy Act (CPA)
+- Connecticut Data Privacy Act
+- Emerging state-level data protection statutes

+Our content serves legal practitioners, privacy professionals, scholars, and anyone interested in understanding the critical intersection of technology, law, and individual rights.

+## About the Author

+I'm David Friedman, an attorney with a specialized focus on data privacy law and consumer protection.
+My work centers on demystifying the complex legal landscape surrounding digital privacy, with a particular emphasis on U.S. state-level regulations and their broader implications.

 ## Let's Connect

-I'm always eager to connect with fellow privacy enthusiasts, professionals, and anyone interested in learning more about data protection.
-Feel free to reach out:
+I'm always eager to engage with privacy professionals, legal experts, and individuals passionate about digital rights:

 - Email: david@dataprivacymemo.com
 - Bluesky: [@dataprivacymemo](https://bsky.app/profile/dataprivacymemo.bsky.social)

-Whether you have a question, a topic suggestion, or just want to say hey, I look forward to hearing from you!
+Whether you have insights to share, a case to discuss, or simply want to explore the evolving world of digital privacy law, I look forward to hearing from you.

+**Privacy is a right, not a privilege.**